 Do you ever struggle with getting everything done for the day?
-Whether you’re a stay at home mum or work outside of the home, there never seems to be enough time.
+For many of us these days, there never seems to be enough time.
 Do you feel constantly busy throughout the day?
 Yet, come the evening, wonder what you’ve achieved as you’ve still got lots to do even by bedtime?

 I felt like this too but I saved by sanity and enjoyed my day by doing one simple thing… I got up earlier and used the time to set myself up for the day!
 Check out this post about how setting up a morning routine saved my sanity.

 Are you naturally an early riser or a night owl?
 If you’d rather stay up late and get things done in the evening I completely understand.
 Some people just work better in the evenings.

 However, are you somebody who stays up late, too late, just so that you can get some quiet time after the kids have gone to bed and when you’ve finally finished the chores?
 Does this mean that you struggle in the mornings when the alarm goes off?
 Do you hit the snooze button, only then to get woken up by the patter of little feet and small voices pleading with you to get them a drink, go downstairs, feed them breakfast etc?

 Waking up to my children when I was still groggy and just wanted more sleep was so so difficult for me.
 It started my day off on the wrong foot.

 I felt disorganised, irritable, rushed.
 What happened if my alarm didn’t go off or I hadn’t set the snooze facility and I just slept through it?
 Disaster!
 We would all be late, or shouty with each other as I hurried the kids to have breakfast, do their teeth, hair, get homework together, make lunches, pack bags, not to mention get myself presentable for the day and ready for work.

 That was even before we made it out of the door, inevitably forgetting one or more things in our rush and mad panic not to be late.